elastic/rally/docs/track.rst

 Use assertions for sanity checks, e.g. to ensure a query returns results.
 Assertions need to be defined with the following properties.
 All of them are mandatory:

 * ``property``: A dot-delimited path to the meta-data field to be checked.
 Only meta-data fields that are returned by an operation are supported.
+See the respective "meta-data" section of an operation for the supported meta-data.
 * ``condition``: The following conditions are supported: ``<``, ``<=``, ``==``, ``>=``, ``>=``.
 * ``value``: The expected value.